-Mississippi State University's Graduate Program has traditionally had concentrations in the South, Race and Race Relations, the Civil War and Gender.
-We continue to focus on those areas.
-But about a decade ago we added three exciting nodes of excellence.
-They are Agricultural, Rural and Environmental History (ARE); Empire, Power, Identity and Conflict (EPIC); and History of Science and Technology (HOST).
-Each doctoral student takes a field in at least one of those three specialties.
-The vast majority of theses and dissertations encompass some aspect of one of those fields.
+Seventeen years ago, we created three exciting nodes of excellence.
+They are Agricultural, Rural and Environmental History (ARE); War, Power, and International Affairs (WPIA); and History of Science and Technology (HOST).
+A few years ago we added a fourth specialty: Identity: Gender, Race and Region (RIGR).
+Each doctoral student takes a field in at least one of these four specialties.
+The vast majority of theses and dissertations encompass some aspect of one or more of those fields.

 We conceive of our nodes of excellence broadly.
-For example, subjects as diverse as military history, international relations, municipal police agencies, paramilitary organizations--particularly prominent in southern history--and homeland security fit comfortably within EPIC.
+For example, subjects as diverse as military history, international relations, municipal police agencies, paramilitary organizations--particularly prominent in southern history--and homeland security fit comfortably within WPIA.
 Rural enclaves, environmentalism, agribusiness, plantation society, farming practices, tenant farming, agricultural price support policies, logging and community studies are done under the ARE rubric.
-HOST entails studies of eugenics, technical education, aerospace, cancer research, national science policy, popular science, and local industries.
+HOST entails studies of eugenics, technical education, medical theories, aerospace, cancer research, national science policy, health care, popular science, and local industries.

 Each node is organized around a fundamental seminar.
 Other course offerings to prepare graduate students in the nodes of excellence are selected with the individual in mind; courses required in each case depend on a discussion among the graduate student and graduate committee members.
 Click to access the https://www.history.msstate.edu/files/graduate-handbook-august-2015docx MSU History Graduate Handbook.